-Now celebrating 70 years of architectural practice, Z-Group Architects was originally formed by Samuel J. Caudill FAIA in 1952 as the first licensed architect in Aspen, CO.
+Now celebrating 70 years of architectural practice, Z Group Architecture & Interior Design was originally formed by Samuel J. Caudill FAIA in 1952 as the first licensed architect in Aspen, CO.
 Sam founded a philosophy of Aspen architecture that is “inspired by the outdoors” and honors nature and wildness through design that reflects the “same elements as the mountains which frame the valley”.
-This philosophy is still embedded into the foundation of our firm today.
+This philosophy is still embedded in the foundation of our firm today.

 We transitioned to Caudill Gustafson and Associates, Architects with the leadership of Jim "Gus" Gustafson in 1980.
 Additionally, we were known as Caudill Gustafson Ross from 1987-1993.
 Over the decades, the Caudill Gustafson name earned a reputation as an award-winning Western Colorado and International architecture firm.

-Today, Z-Group Architects continues to build on a legacy of innovative, forward thinking design practices with the leadership of Seth Hmielowski, Senior Principal, and Scott McHale and Randy Henrie as Principals.
+Today, Z Group Architecture & Interior Design continues to build on a legacy of innovative, forward thinking design practices with the leadership of Seth Hmielowski, Senior Principal, and Scott McHale and Randy Henrie as Principals.

 Samuel J. Caudill